The Five Reasons to Pick a Trial by Jury

 Selecting a trial by jury can be a powerful tool to maximize your chances of winning the case.
 If you have the option of a jury trial, talk to your lawyer about whether this mode of trial is best for you.
 Some lawyers are better than others in front of a jury, and there are a few types of cases, especially ones with involving complicated legal concepts, where a judge alone might be best.
 But for over a thousand years, the jury system has served as a bulwark against the power of the state to deprive an individual of his or her rights or due process of law.
 Judges can be affected by politics, policy and the pressures of a heavy workload in a way that juries are not.
 Make sure you seek advice about which route is best for you.

 Arun S. Maini at the Defence Group is very experienced with both jury and judge-alone trials.
-If you or a loved one are facing criminal charges and need the advice of an experienced and skilled lawyer to help you through the legal process, call The Defence Group for a free consultation at 877-295-2830 or email us through the Contact Us link throughout our website.
+If you or a loved one are facing criminal charges and need the advice of an experienced and skilled criminal lawyers in Scarborough to help you through the legal process, call The Defence Group for a free consultation at 877-295-2830 or email us through the Contact Us link throughout our website.

 Arun S. Maini is a criminal lawyer and former prosecutor with over 25 years of experience